lauracris-7/Salmonella_CI_UK_NL/README.md

-# Salmonella: Conditional Incicence (CI) UK - NL
+# Salmonella: Conditional Incidence (CI) UK - NL
-Ojective of the analysis: The code does look at how the risk of salmonellosis in humans depends on weather variables from historical data from England and Wales.
+by Laura C. Gonzalez Villeta, under the supervision of Giovanni Lo Iacono Objective of the analysis: The code does look at how the risk of salmonellosis in humans depends on weather variables from historical data from England and Wales.
 It applies the same methodology in the Netherlands for comparison.

 ## Contents:
 1. Conditional_probability_analysis_and_plots_UK.R: conditional probability calculated from UK data and applied to UK data